AshAvalanche/ash-docs/docs/console/knowledge-base.md

         ```
     - Resolution:

-        In that case you need to renew your GCP credentials and then update it in ash console.
+        In that case you need to renew your GCP credentials and then update it in Ash Console.

 - Insufficient access right

-    If a resource is created right after the region, the ash cli will raise the following error:
+    If a resource is created right after the region, the Ash CLI will raise the following error:

     ```output
     Error adding cloud region to the project: error in response: 400 Bad Request: